 You want to have a reputable brand mattress that’s well constructed and made of quality materials.

-But be aware that many brands may actually be made by the same factory with the same materials and similar construction.
-So there may not be significant differences among some brands.
+Be aware that many brands may be made by the same factory and with the same materials and construction.
+So, some brands may not have significant differences among them.